-For the first half of 2019 there are no adjustments to the base year.
-Because of the publication of the version 3.0 of the CO_2 performance ladder manual the CO_2 emission factors are changed since report year 6, nr.1.
-In December 2017 the emission factor for grey electricity was changed again significantly.
-Therefore, the publication of base year 2010 is updated in 2016 and 2017 H2.
+For this report of the first half of 2020 there were adjustments to the base year.
+Because of the publication of the version 3.1 of the CO_2 performance ladder manual the scope classification has been changed and the CO_2 emission factors are changed again in January 2020.
+In December 2017 the emission factor for grey electricity was also changed again significantly.
+Therefore, the publication of base year 2010 is now updated in 2016, 2017 H2 and 2021 and the reference year 2016 because of the latest reduction goals period 2017-2022.